g0tmk/pystatusbar/README.md

 #### TODO
+ - Look for a default config somewhere, like `~/.config/pystatusbar/pystatusbar.config`
  - Add preprocessor module to config file.
 On first run, convert config file to a more native format (pickle?) and save that somewhere along with the config's checksum.
    This should speed up subsequent launches with the same config file.